JaKooLit/Fedora-Hyprland/README.md

 #### ⚠️ WARNING! nwg-look takes long time to install.
 - nwg-look is a utility to costumize your GTK theme.
 It's a LXAppearance like.
 Its a good tool though but this package is entirely optional

-> [!NOTE]
+> [!IMPORTANT]
+> For Fedora 38 & 39, including nobara 38 & 39 and all based to Fedora 38 & 39:
-> For Fedora 38 & 39, edit `install-scripts/nwg-look.sh` Line 15, edit tag to `v0.2.6`. v0.2.7 wont build as it needs a higher golang version
+> edit `install-scripts/nwg-look.sh` Line 15, edit tag to `v0.2.6`. nwg-look v0.2.7 wont build as it needs a higher golang version

 #### ✨ Costumize the packages and COPR Repos
 - inside the install-scripts folder, you can edit 00-hypr-pkgs.sh, copr.sh, etc. Care though as the Hyprland Dots might not work properly